 The focus of early intervention is to facilitate the active participation of families in the EI process by engaging caregivers in the planning and implementation of services.
 Live video visits (e.g., telehealth or teletherapy) may enable you and your child to receive early intervention (EI) services.
 Here are some questions you may have about live video visits.

-- What Are Live Video Visits?
+What Are Live Video Visits?

-- Who Provides Live Video Visits?
+Who Provides Live Video Visits?

-- Where and When Can Live Video Visits Be Provided?
+Where and When Can Live Video Visits Be Provided?

 Your service coordinator will contact you to explain live video visits.
-If you are interested in live video visits, you will provide consent.
-Then, you will schedule the live video visit during a convenient time/date.
+You and your EI provider decide how you will receive your EI services.
+If live video visits are selected, you will schedule the live video visit at a convenient time/date.
 To ensure privacy, we encourage you to conduct the live video visit in a quiet area of your home, to the extent possible.

 Do Live Video Visits Require My Child to Sit in Front of a Screen for an Hour?

 Your child does not need to be present for the entire visit.
 Just like in-person visits, your EI service provides an opportunity for you to receive coaching from your EI provider.
 It may be helpful for the interventionist to see your interactions with your child or how your child is accomplishing certain tasks, but your child will not need to be in front of the screen for an hour.
 Your EI visit may also include the provider giving you feedback about strategies to use with your child.
 Also, if needed, you can split up your EI session into two 30-minute sessions.